Impact

 Risk and Exploitability

 The exploit requires local access to the affected kernel driver.
 A malicious user must be able to invoke the RGA interface with an invalid or unsupported buffer type to trigger the invalid dereference.
-While no CVSS or EPSS scores are published, the lack of an easily exploitable code execution path suggests a moderate risk primarily limited to system instability.
-The vulnerability is not listed in the CISA KEV catalog, indicating that no widespread exploitation has been reported.
+The CVSS score of 5.5 indicates moderate severity, and the EPSS < 1% suggests that exploitation is unlikely.
+The vulnerability is not listed in the CISA KEV catalog, indicating no widespread exploitation has been reported.

 OpenCVE Enrichment